RaphaelKimmig/clickhouse-helm/readme.md

 # ClickHouse Helm Chart

 Fully functioning replicated ClickHouse environment.
+It uses official clickhouse image with server and client inside.

 It can use build-in zookeeper or external one.
 If you use just one replica zookeeper can be turned off at all - by setting `zookeeper.enabled=false` and `externalZookeeper.enabled=false`.